A Guide for Dye, Pigment, Edible, Sublimation, DTF & Film Positive Inks

 -

-Regular agitation helps prevent pigment settling, especially with DTF and film inks.
+Shake Pigment and White DTF Inks: Regular agitation prevents pigment settling, especially in DTF and film inks.

 🧾 Conclusion